-- An administrator of a represented person's estate must furnish the Board, at such times as the Board determines, with a statement of the accounts of the estate, specifying - - (a) the assets and liabilities of the estate; and - (b) the income and expenditure of the estate over a specified period; and s.
-63 Part 7 - Administration Orders (c) such other particulars relating to the estate as the Board may require.
-(2) A statement under this section - (a) is to be in a form approved by the Board; and (b) is to be verified by statutory declaration signed by the administrator and supported by such other evidence, if any, as the Board may require.
-(3) Where a represented person dies - (a) the administrator of his or her estate must, within 7 days after notification of the death, inform the Board in writing of the date of death; and (b) the administrator must, within 28 days after that notification, provide the Board with a statement of the accounts of the estate - and the cost of auditing the accounts may be paid from the estate notwithstanding that the administration order has ceased to have effect.
-(4) The Board must examine a statement of accounts and may - (a) cause the accounts to be audited by The
+- (1) An administrator of a represented person's estate must furnish the Tribunal, at such times as the Tribunal determines, with a statement of the accounts of the estate, specifying- - (a) the assets and liabilities of the estate; and - (b) the income and expenditure of the estate over a specified period; and

+- (c) such other particulars relating to the estate as the Tribunal may require. - (2) A statement under this section - (a) is to be in a form approved by the Tribunal; and - (b) is to be verified by statutory declaration signed by the administrator and supported by such other evidence, if any, as the Tribunal may require. - (3) Where a represented person dies - (a) the administrator of his or her estate must, within 7 days after notification of the death, inform the Tribunal in writing of the date of death; and - (b) the administrator must, within 28 days after that notification, provide the Tribunal with a statement of the accounts of the estate-

+and the cost of auditing the accounts may be paid from the estate notwithstanding that the administration order has ceased to have effect.

-Public Trustee or another person determined by the Board at the cost of the represented person's estate; and
+- (4) The Tribunal must examine a statement of accounts and may- - (a) cause the accounts to be audited by The Public Trustee or another person determined by the Tribunal at the cost of the represented person's estate; and

-- (b) if of opinion that the administrator, in making any expenditure in the exercise, or purported exercise, of his or her powers as such, did not act in good faith or with reasonable care, disallow that item of expenditure. - (5) The Board must not disallow an item of expenditure unless it first gives the administrator and any other person the Board thinks fit the opportunity to appear before the Board and be heard on the matter. - Where the disallows (6)Board an item of expenditure under subsection (4)(b), the administrator is personally liable the to represented person for the amount of the expenditure and to the Board for its costs and expenses incurred relation the in to disallowance. - (7) An administrator who, without reasonable excuse, contravenes this section is guilty of an offence and is liable on summary conviction to a penalty not exceeding 20 penalty units.
+- (b) if of opinion that the administrator, in making any expenditure in the exercise, or purported exercise, of his or her powers as such, did not act in good faith or with reasonable care, disallow that item of expenditure. - (5) The Tribunal must not disallow an item of expenditure unless it first gives the administrator and any other person the Tribunal thinks fit the opportunity to appear before the Tribunal and be heard on the matter. - (6) Where the Tribunal disallows an item of subsection expenditure under (4)(b),the administrator is personally liable the represented person for the amount of the expenditure and to the Tribunal for its costs and expenses incurred in relation to the disallowance. - (7) An administrator who, without reasonable excuse, contravenes this section is guilty of an offence and is liable on summary conviction to a penalty not exceeding 20 penalty units.

-64. Delegation of Board's functions as to reporting
+64. Delegation of Tribunal's functions as to reporting

-- (1) The Board may in writing
+- (1) The Tribunal may in writing-

-- (a) delegate to such person as the Board may approve any of the functions or powers of the Board under section 63; and
+- (a) delegate to such person as the Tribunal may approve any of the functions or powers of the Tribunal under section 63; and

 - (b) revoke wholly or partly a delegation.

-- (2) A delegation - (a) may be made either generally or as otherwise provided by the instrument of delegation; and - (b) does not prevent the performance or exercise of a function or power by the Board. - (3) A function performed, or power exercised, by a delegate has the same effect as if performed or exercised by the Board.
+(2) A delegation -

+- (a) may be made either generally or as otherwise provided by the instrument of delegation; and - (b) does not prevent the performance or exercise of a function or power by the Tribunal. - (3) A function performed, or power exercised, by a delegate has the same effect as if performed or exercised by the Tribunal.